CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Using-CLI.md

 2. Install the software using your configuration key.

-    - **For standalone server in on-premises or cloud deployments**, run the following command on your NetQ platform server or NetQ Appliance:
+    - **For standalone server**, run the following command on your NetQ platform server or NetQ Appliance:
         ```
-        cumulus@<hostname>:~$ netq install standalone full interface eth0 bundle /mnt/installables/NetQ-2.4.0.tgz config-key EhVuZXasJ6HBvaW50LWdhdGV3YXkYsagD
+        cumulus@<hostname>:~$ netq install standalone full interface eth0 bundle /mnt/installables/NetQ-2.4.0.tgz config-key EhVuZXRxLWVuZHBvaW50LWdhdGV3YXkYsagD
         ```

-    - **For a server cluster in on-premises or cloud deployments**, run the following command on your master node, using the IP addresses of your worker nodes:
+    - **For cloud deployments**, run the following command on your NetQ Cloud Appliance with the config-key sent by Cumulus Networks in an email titled "A new site has been added to your Cumulus NetQ account".

         ```
+        cumulus@<hostname>:~$ netq install standalone full interface eth0 bundle /mnt/installables/NetQ-2.4.0.tgz config-key <your-config-key-from-email>
+        ```

+    - **For a server cluster in on-premises**, run the following command on your master node, using the IP addresses of your worker nodes:
+        ```
+        cumulus@<hostname>:~$ netq install cluster full interface eth0 bundle /mnt/installables/NetQ-2.4.0.tgz config-key EhVuZXRxLWVuZHBvaW50LWdhdGV3YXkYsagD workers <worker-1-ip> <worker-2-ip>
+        ```

+    - **For a server cluster in cloud deployments**, run the following command on your master node, using the IP addresses of your worker nodes: Config-key is sent by Cumulus Networks in an email titled "A new site has been added to your Cumulus NetQ account".

+        ```
-        cumulus@<hostname>:~$ netq install cluster full interface eth0 bundle /mnt/installables/NetQ-2.4.0.tgz config-key Rh8e4p7xLWVuZHBvaW50LWdhdGV3YXkYsagD workers <worker-1-ip> <worker-2-ip>
+        cumulus@<hostname>:~$ netq install cluster full interface eth0 bundle /mnt/installables/NetQ-2.4.0.tgz config-key <your-config-key-from-email> workers <worker-1-ip> <worker-2-ip>
         ```